MartinDavidWaller/SeaTalkNMEA/README.md

 <img height="400" src="/Pictures/IMG_0611.JPG" />

-SeaTalk is a serial interface that uses a 12 volt signal line.
+SeaTalk uses a 12 volt signal line.
 To interface this to the Arduino it must be converted to TTL level, this can be done using the circuit published by <a href="http://berreizeta.blogspot.com/2016/09/seatalk-arduino-interface-5v-ttl-for_19.html">Berreizeta</a>: